No type of fencing for horses is totally safe or foolproof, but some fences are better than others.

 There are many types of vinyl and plastic fencing available that are designed specifically for horses.
 Plastic rails imitate the look of wood with no need for paint.
 Other types of plastic fencing are a combination of synthetic material reinforced with wire.
 These fences are attractive and relatively safe, although it is possible for a horse to become entangled and cut by the wire.

-Electric fencing provides a psychological barrier, and animals are not contained by the strength of the fence but by the fear of the painful but harmless shock.
-It is not a good choice for small areas but may provide affordable, adequate containment around large pastures where traditional fencing can’t be erected, or where temporary fencing is needed.
-Many options exist, including polyester braid, nylon webbing, plastic or metal poles, and battery, solar or electric powered.
+Electric fencing provides a psychological barrier, and animals are not contained by the strength of the fence, but by the fear of the painful yet harmless shock.
+It is not a good choice for small areas; but may provide affordable, adequate containment around large pastures where traditional fencing can’t be erected, or where temporary fencing is needed.
+Many options exist, including polyester braid, nylon webbing, plastic or metal poles, and battery, solar, or electric-powered.
 Electric fencing is not allowed in some areas, so check with your municipality before putting up an electric fence.
 Some horses learn to run through the wire, and injury can occur if a horse becomes entangled.

 Electric fencing may not be suitable in areas where it is very windy or snowy, as the wind and icy conditions can make the wire sag.
 Heavily treed areas may not be suitable either since branches can short out the electrical charge.
 This type of fencing needs checking regularly to be sure that it is working properly.
 The electric wire is often used in conjunction with other types of fencing to keep horses from approaching the fence line.

-Pipe fencing is popular in some areas, where pipe was easily accessible and inexpensive.
-Pipe fence is low maintenance and sturdy.
+Pipe fencing is popular in some areas where pipe is easily accessible and inexpensive.
+A pipe fence is low maintenance and sturdy.
 Sharp edges and un-yielding strength are the two main hazards of pipe fencing.
 Pipe fencing may not stand up to very wet, marshy conditions.

 When deciding what type of fencing to build, you'll need to consider the terrain, your horse's needs, and your budget.